-Described as a “genuine talent” (The Atlanta Journal-Constitution) and having a “splendid sense of musicality”, (Knoxville Mercury) Portuguese-American Jacomo Bairos has been sought after for his energetic leadership and dynamic artistry.
-Annually in demand by some of America’s finest orchestras and ensembles, Bairos’ has earned a reputation for versatility, superb musicianship and “creativity ingenuity” (Miami Herald).
-Bairos is currently the Amarillo Symphony’s 17th Music Director and Conductor as well as Co-founder and Artistic Director for Miami's Nu Deco Ensemble.
-Through spirited guidance and synergetic partnerships, as well as his dedication to young composers and musicians, Bairos has elevated these ensembles’ relevancy and reach as vehicles for expression.
-Through critically acclaimed performances and imaginative programing, Bairos has fostered artistic growth, positivity community impact, and a collaborative spirit for the presentation of compelling art at the highest levels.
+Described as a “genuine talent” (Atlanta Constitution Journal) and having a “splendid sense of musicality”, (Knoxville Mercury) Portuguese-American Jacomo Bairos has been sought after for his energetic leadership and dynamic artistry.
+Annually in demand by some of America’s finest orchestras, Bairos’ has earned a reputation for versatility, superb musicianship and “creativity ingenuity” (Miami Herald).
+Bairos is the Amarillo Symphony’s 17th Music Director and Co-founder and Artistic Director for Miami's based Nu Deco Ensemble; a virtuosic and eclectic chamber orchestra designed for the 21st century.
+Through his critically acclaimed performances and imaginative programing, as well as his dedication to young musicians and living composers, Bairos has fostered artistic growth, positivity community impact, as well as a collaborative spirit for the presentation of compelling art at the highest levels.

-2015/16 season highlights included debuts with the National (Washington, DC), Houston, Grand Rapids, Knoxville, Sarasota and Oaxaca (Mexico) Symphony Orchestras, as well as returns to the Florida Orchestra, St. Louis and San Diego Symphony’s.
-In 2016/17 Bairos debuts with the Detroit Symphony Orchestra, as well as returns to the Houston Symphony, the National Symphony Orchestra directing their eclectic Declassified Series and the Grand Rapids Symphony to curate a week-residency of orchestral and chamber performances during the international ArtPrize Festival.
-Previous subscription performances include the Atlanta, Singapore, Alabama, Liepzig, and Charleston Symphony Orchestras, as well as the Malaysian Philharmonic Orchestra, the Orquesta Sinfónica Provincial of Santa Fe Argentina and the Orquesta Sinfónica Universidad de Guanajuato of Mexico.
+2016/17 highlights include debuts with the Detroit Symphony Orchestra, returns to the National Symphony Orchestra to direct their critically acclaimed DeClassified Series, the Grand Rapids Symphony to curate a residency of orchestral and chamber performances during the 2016 International ArtPrize Festival, and the Atlanta Symphony Orchestra.
+In 2015/16 Bairos debuted with the National (Washington, DC), Houston, Grand Rapids, Knoxville, Sarasota and Oaxaca (Mexico) Symphony Orchestras, and made returns to the Florida Orchestra, St. Louis and San Diego Symphonies.
+Previous subscriptions include Atlanta, Singapore, Alabama, Liepzig, and Charleston Symphony Orchestras, as well as the Malaysian Philharmonic Orchestra, the Orquesta Sinfónica Provincial of Santa Fe Argentina and the Orquesta Sinfónica Universidad de Guanajuato of Mexico.
 Additionally, he has appeared with the Los Angeles Chamber Orchestra, Orquesta National do Porto Portugal, and the Louisiana Philharmonic as well as the Jacksonville, North Carolina, and Charlotte Symphony Orchestras.
 Bairos’s 2009 debut recording of Raw Emotions with the Iceland Symphony Orchestra—which featured concertos by North American living composers—was met with critical acclaim from Fanfafe Magazine.

-After an extensive two-year search involving more than 200 applicants from around the world, in 2013 Bairos was appointed the Amarillo Symphony's 17th Music Director.
-Through fresh and inventive programming and collaborations, as well as education and outreach initiatives such as Symphony Kids and Class Act, Bairos has not only fostered artistic growth for the Amarillo Symphony, yet has achieved sell-out performances for the first time in decades.
+In 2013, after an extensive search involving more than 200 applicants from around the world Bairos was appointed the Amarillo Symphony's 17th Music Director.
+Through fresh and inventive programming and the creation of engaging outreach initiatives such as Class Act, Bairos has not only presided over tremendous fiscal and artistic growth for the Amarillo Symphony, yet has achieved consistent sold-out performances for the first time in decades.
 Bairos and the Amarillo Symphony also established the first-ever Composer-in-Residence with American Chris Rogerson.

-Along with composer Sam Hyken, Bairos is Co-Founder and Artistic Director for Nu Deco Ensemble; an eclectic and virtuosic chamber orchestra reimagined for the 21st-century.
-Nu Deco Ensemble creates compelling and transformative genre-bending musical experiences that inspire, enrich and connect new and diverse audiences and artists.
-With residency at Miami’s The Light Box at Goldman Warehouse, Bairos and Hyken curate adventurous and exciting classical based collaborative performances that not only speak to society today, but ignite the passions of new and seasoned music lovers of all ages.
+Along with composer Sam Hyken, Bairos is Co-Founder and Artistic Director for Nu Deco Ensemble; Miami’s genre-bending chamber orchestra reimagined for a wide variety of music enthusiasts.
+Nu Deco Ensemble creates compelling and transformative live musical experiences that inspire, enrich and connect new and diverse audiences and artists.
+Bairos and Hyken curate adventurous and exciting classical based collaborative performances that not only speak to society today, but ignite the passions of new and seasoned music lovers of all ages.
 Fusing a collaborative enthusiasm for new music with classical, popular and electronic traditions, Nu Deco Ensemble aims to create a unique model for sustainability and relevancy in today’s world.

-The wide range of Bairos artist collaborations include MacArthur “Genius” Fellowship recipient Jeremy Denk, famed American pianist Garrick Ohlsson, internationally acclaimed guitarist Pablo Saint Villagas, decorated violinist Shlomo Mintz, and the eclectic cross-over group Project Trio.
+The wide range of Bairos’ artist collaborators include MacArthur “Genius” Fellowship recipient Jeremy Denk famed American pianists’ Garrick Ohlsson, and Anne-Marie McDermott, as well as guitarist Pablo Saint Villegas to name a few.
+In addition, Bairos closely collaborates with some of today’s most ground-breaking and eclectic, genre-bending composers and artists such as Academy Award Winning guitarist-composer Bryce Dessner singer-songwriter-violinist Kishi Bashi, neo-funk soul-singer Bilal, and the classical cross-over group Project Trio.
 Bairos also regularly works with multi-platinum selling singer-song-writer, Ben Folds.

-His musical mentors included esteemed teacher of conductors Gustav Meier, as well as Robert Spano and Kurt Masur.
+His musical mentors included esteemed teacher of conductors Gustav Meier, as well as Robert Spano and the Kurt Masur.
 After participating in the 2012 Kurt Masur Conductors Seminar in New York City—where he shared the podium with Maestro Masur in concert—Bairos was awarded the prestigious Felix Mendelssohn-Bartholdy Scholarship by the US Mendelssohn Foundation and Kurt Masur.
 Bairos subsequently traveled to Germany to conduct concerts with the Leipzig Symphony Orchestra, assist at the Gewandhaus Orchestra, and further his studies and mentorship with Maestro Masur.
-A graduate of the Peabody Conservatory’s distinguished Orchestral Conducting Program and the American Academy of Conducting at Aspen (2010, 2012) Bairos has also worked with Jorma Panula, Marin Alsop, Hugh Wolff, and Larry Ratcleff.
+Jacomo is a graduate of the famed conducting programs of both the Peabody Institute and Aspen Music Festival.

-As an accomplished and award-winning tubist, Bairos has given master classes and performed with festivals and orchestras around the world.
-New York Magazine praised his solo performances in the Juilliard Focus Festival of 1998 as one of the “instrumental highs of the festival” and at age 18, he was the first tubist in the history of the Aspen Music Festival to win the festival-wide concerto competition.
+A graduate of The Juilliard School, Bairos is an accomplished and award-winning tubist, having given master classes and concerts with major festivals and orchestras around the world.
 Bairos has performed, toured, and recorded with the New York Philharmonic as well as with the symphony orchestras of Chicago, Cincinnati, and Seattle.
 He held principal positions with orchestras in America, Spain, and China and was principal Tuba for the Singapore Symphony Orchestra from 2004-2007.